Nearly Optimal Approximation of Matrix Functions by the Lanczos Method: Proof of Theorem 4

 We now relate the error of approximating $r_j(\vec{A}) \vec{b}$ to that of approximating $r_q(\vec{A}) \vec{b} = r(\vec{A})\vec{b}$:

 Combining these two steps proves the lemma. \end{proof}

 With the above results in place, we can prove \cref{thm:main}.
-We will apply the triangle inequality to the telescoping sum for $\err{k}{r}$ (\cref{thm:err_decomp}), bound each term by the error of the optimal approximation to $r(\vec{A})\vec{b}$ (\cref{thm:rj_opt_bound}), and finally what remains. \begin{proof}[Proof of \cref{thm:main}] Focus on a single term in the telescoping sum from \cref{thm:err_decomp}.
-First we will get rid of $\vec{Q}$ and $\vec{Q^\top}$.
-For $1 < j<q$, using that $\vec{Q}^\T \vec{Q} = \vec{I}$ we have that
+We will apply the triangle inequality to the telescoping sum for $\err{k}{r}$ (\cref{thm:err_decomp}) and bound each term by the error of the optimal approximation to $r(\vec{A})\vec{b}$ (\cref{thm:rj_opt_bound}). \begin{proof}[Proof of \cref{thm:main}] Focus on a single term in the sum in \cref{thm:err_decomp}.
+First we will get rid of $\vec{Q}$ and $\vec{Q^\T}$.
+For $1 \leq j <q$, using that $\vec{Q}^\T \vec{Q} = \vec{I}$ we have that